 Ketogenic diet for obesity, metabolic syndrome and diabetes

 In Canada, we have a healthcare system that doesn’t care about nutrition and a food system that doesn’t care about health.
-Recent research is showing us that everything we thought we knew about nutrition is wrong.
+Recent research is also showing us that everything we thought we knew about nutrition is wrong.

 I was working with the Canadian aboriginal population at that time.
-They had very high rates of diabetes and had very recently made major changes in their diets.
+They had very high rates of diabetes and had also very recently made major changes in their diets.

 - Coast Salish – they ate oolichan grease, from a small fish, staple highly valued food used as a condiment and medicinal; it accounts for more than 25% of calories in the diet of current users.

 - Northern First National – bear moose fat

 Their diets have shifted from low-carb high fat and moderate protein to a majority of carbs and the worst possible kind.
 It also isn’t any wonder that they are now leading the epidemics of diabetes, obesity and metabolic syndrome.
 This change has occurred over a very short time.